 By far the greatest part of my angling is dedicated to fly fishing for trout and salmon.
 The previously excellent large limestone loughs like Conn, Cullin, Mask and Carra are only a shadow of their former selves now but they can still provide a modicum of sport with brown trout on a good day.
 Salmon are scarce around here, especially the spring fish.
 Years of over-exploitation have taken their toll and most days spent chasing salar end up as disappointing blanks.
 Grilse do still appear in reasonable numbers some years and given a wet summer I venture out to try and lure these fabulous fish.
 The difficulties makes any success with salmon all the more special and I love fishing for them and get out with the fly rod as often as possible.

-Local anglers tend to view brown trout as a lough species and pay little or no attention to them in the rivers.
-I buck that trend and do most of my trout fishing on rivers with only occasional trips out on the lakes.
-I guess this harps back to my early angling education on the rivers of Scotland and I enjoy a hour on the river more than a day on the lough.
+Local anglers tend to view brown trout as a lough species and pay little or no attention to them in the rivers around here.
+I buck that trend and do some of my trout fishing on rivers interspersed with trips out on the lakes.
+I guess this harps back to my early angling education on the rivers of Scotland and I enjoy a hour on the river just as much as a day on the lough.
 Sure the trout are smaller but size isn’t everything and the intimacy of trying to catch trout on tiny flies in running water is a huge pleasure for me.
+The last couple of seasons have been very difficult on the rivers where I fish with pollution and netting being huge problems for both trout and salmon.

 I also do a little bit of sea fishing.
 Nowadays I am confined to occasional summer fly fishing trips searching for Mackerel and Pollock or a boat trip out off of Achill Island in the summer.
 The seas to the West of Ireland have been systematically emptied by European trawlers and there is little or nothing left to catch now.
 There still a few mullet, flats and rays around in the summer and autumn though to keep me entertained.